 Discover Professional Opportunities

-Our graduate internship program allows students to work for a local engineering firm for three days a week and take classes at Manhattan College for two days a week.
+Our graduate internship program allows students to work for a local engineering firm for three days a week and take classes at Manhattan University for two days a week.
 These internships are paid for by the engineering firm and include either a tuition scholarship or tuition discount.
 The internships typically last 16-18 months, corresponding to three academic semesters or the length of time required for most students to earn their master’s degree.

 In addition, we offer fellowships, research assistantships, consulting projects, and degree-related clubs like the New York Water Environmental Association that connect you with your engineering peers and opportunities for employment.